qmlbook/qmlbook/en/ch15/index.rst

 Models in C++
 =============

-Models in QML serve the purpose to provide data to ``ListViews``, ``PathViews`` and other views which take a model and create for each entry in the model an instance of a delegate.
+Models in QML serve the purpose of providing data to ``ListViews``, ``PathViews`` and other views which take a model and create an instance of a delegate for each entry in the model.
 The view is smart enough to only create these instances which are visible or in the cache range.
-Which makes it possible to have large models with tens of throusands of entries but still a very slick user interface.
+This makes it possible to have large models with tens of throusands of entries but still have a very slick user interface.
 The delegate acts like a template to be rendered with the model entries data.
 So in summary: a view renders entries from the model using a delegate as a template.
 The model is a data provider to views.

 When you do not want to use C++ you can also define models in pure QML.
 You have several ways to provide a model to the view.
 For handling of data coming from C++ or large amount of data  the C++ model is more suitable than these pure QML approaches.
 But often you only need a few entries then these QML models are well suited.